plexdrive/plexdrive/README.md

 **This function does not limit the storage to the given size**.
 It will only say "if you reach the given limit, check if you can clean up old stuff".
 So if you have a limit of e.g. 100gb available for chunks, you should specify the clear-chunk-max-size of at most 60gb to be sure it will not override the 100gb limit.
 The implementation is done that way, because a hard checking routine could make the playback unstable and present buffering because the cleaning of the old chunks off the file system is a low priority over streaming your files.

+### Root-Node-ID
+You can use the option `root-node-id` to specify a folder id that should be mounted as the root folder.
+This option will not prevent plexdrive from getting the changes for your whole Google Drive structure.
+It will only "display" another folder as root instead of the real root folder.
+Don't expect any performance improvement or something else.
+This option is only for your personal folder structuring.

 # Contribute
 If you want to support the project by implementing functions / fixing bugs